cli-config/cli-config/readme.md

 Note: For installing packages,  you'll also require a package manager.
 On Linux, cli-config  uses `apt`.
 For macOS, `brew` should be installed, which you can download from [homebrew](https://brew.sh/)'s website.

-To check if you have eveything installed
+To check if you have everything installed

 ```zsh
 which zsh curl wget git